panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 type: post
 ---

-If you landed on this post most likely you have a basic understanding of Vue reactivity in the composition API.
+If you landed on this post most likely you have a basic understanding of Vue reactivity.

-However, like me, you might be asking yourself the eternal question: what are the main differences between `ref()` and `reactive()`, and, importantly, when would you use one or another?
+However, like me, you might be asking yourself the eternal question: what are the main differences between `ref()` and `reactive()`?
+And when would you use one or another?

-Luckily, this post describes 5 important differences between the reactive objects created by `ref()` and `reactive()`.
+Let's find the answer toghether.

 ## 1. Primitive values